KishManani/CAAF/README.md

 # Quick start
-A simulation can be run conveniently form the command line.
-A default set of model parameters are set in main.py, the model can be run from the same file.
-Use the 'num_iters' parameter in the command line to set the number of iterations the model should run for.
-Set the 'plot' parameter to 1 to record the simulation in the figures subdirectory.
+A simulation can be run conveniently form the command line:

     python main.py --num_iters 100 --plot 1

+where the 'num_iters' parameter in the command line to set the number of iterations the model should run for.
+Set the 'plot' parameter to 1 to record the simulation as a .mp4 file in the figures subdirectory.
+A default set of model parameters are set in main.py.

 # Usage
 The model has been implemented as a class called Heart.
 Heart objects contain